-MI6 chief issues warning on ‘assertive’ China

-MI6 chief warns on ‘assertive’ China in first live broadcast interview
+MI6 chief warns on ‘assertive’ China in rare broadcast interview

 ‘In the contest for power through the 21st century, those who command key technologies will have an advantage,’ says Richard Moore